How to Overcome Artist's Block

 Getting great at anything is a long game.
 It doesn’t matter how confident, eager, or inspired you are - if you don’t consistently practice the skill you want to hone, you won’t get better.

 It’s not always easy to recognize and accept that you suck at something.
 I once spent 2 months avoiding a painting because I simply lacked the skill to draw faces correctly.
 Once I recognized that the reason why I was blocked with the painting was that I didn’t know how to draw noses, I put on my big girl pants on and just practiced drawing them.
 Over and over and over again.
-Eventually, I felt confident enough to do it for realsies on the painting.
+Eventually, I felt confident enough to do it for realsies on the painting, removing that block.

 Confidence comes with practice and repetition.
 Mastering a skill is exactly this.
 If you find yourself feeling creatively blocked because you aren’t sure how to draw something, that’s okay!
 Dedicate 5 or 10 minutes a day to practice that thing.
 Don’t beat yourself when the picture looks like a 4-year-old did it (cause it might).
 Trust the process.
 You WILL get better!